nielsdelestinne/niedel.be/_posts/2020-09-20-build-a-static-website-with-a-custom-theme-using-jekyll.markdown

 title:  "Build a static website with a custom theme using Jekyll"
 date:   2020-09-20
 author: "Niels Delestinne"
-categories: website
+categories: website jekyll
 comments: true
 ---

 Jekyll is a blog-enabled static site generator that cleanly separates content from mark-up.
 It renders these source files into static pages ready for deployment.
 Sounds good?
-Great, I'll guide you through the fundamentals!
+Great, I'll help you set it up.

 ## Installation